Devconeta/ethbogota-front/README.md

 #### Asymetrical Encryption Snap: https://github.com/Devconeta/asymmetrical-encryption-snap

-#### Special thanks to @ernestognw and the MetaMask team for help and the pair programming.
+#### Special thanks to @ernestognw and the MetaMask team for the help and the pair programming.